GeoPRISMS Steering and Oversight Committee

 Every semester two people usually rotate off the committee.
 Nomination to the committee is either via self-nomination, nominations from the community following a “Call for Nominations” advertisement distributed by the GeoPRISMS Office, or recommendations made by retiring committee members.
 MARGINS has long adopted a policy with respect to committee membership in order for the committee to remain balanced, dynamic and unbiased: 1) Once a person has served on the steering committee, they cannot re-serve (unless they are being considered for the steering committee chair), and 2) There cannot be institutional duplication by committee members.
 Expertise on the committee is arranged to cover the generalities of each of the initiatives and focus sites, if at all possible.

-- Demian Saffer, GeoPRISMS Chair, Penn State University, dms45 (at) psu.edu
+- Demian Saffer, GeoPRISMS Chair, UT Austin, dms45 (at) psu.edu

 - Rebecca Bell, Imperial College of London, rebecca.bell (at) imperial.ac.uk

 - Rebecca Bendick, University of Montana, bendick (at) mso.umt.edu

 - Mark Caddick, Virginia Tech, caddick (at) vt.edu

 - Chad Deering, Michigan Tech, cddeerin (at) mtu.edu

 - Rob Harris, Oregon State University, rharris (at) ceoas.oregonstate.edu